Combination

 Now, it is not so simple as merely looking at pressure drop or we would be using that piece of pvc that I mentioned above.
 In fact, it is not simple at all.
 Restriction within the the intercooler slows down the path of the air thru the intercooler which means the thermal efficiency of the intercooler with regard to heat transfer may be greater.

 Mass air flow thru the intercooler must also be taken into account and the Flow Coefficient relates pressure loss and flow.
 Lower is better.
 This is a more meaningful number than simple pressure drop, and we see the big front mounts are five times better in this category.
+If one is running in the Nines, or faster, this is more important than if one is running in the Elevens.

 An efficient turbo compressor that does not generate as much heat as another may actually perform better with a slightly more restrictive intercooler that removes more heat when the air density entering the cylinder is compared (this is the reason that the temperature at the turbo outlet of a TE44 is lower than that of a stock turbo at 20# as measured in the plenum--more efficient compressor).
 One has to be very careful in trying to make decisions based simply on one parameter or another, and one has to remember that the above numbers were measured from a PTE-51 turbo with limited volume and not a T-88 that would really stress the smaller units' capabilities.